WICG/client-hints-infrastructure/specification_situation.md

 <base target="_blank">

-The specification of Client Hints is divided between different standardization bodies and different standards.
-To make matters worse, since the feature does not yet have multiple browser implementation support, some of the specification for the feature lives in PRs on the relevant standards.
+The specification of Client Hints is divided between several different standards.
+To make matters worse, since Client Hints does not yet have support from two implementers, some of these bits of Client Hints spec are still hidden away in PRs.

-This document's purpose is to make it clearer how all those pieces fit together, and be used as a pointer for folks that want to get a better understanding of the current specification situation.
+This document attempts to provide a clear view of all of these pieces, and how they fit together.

 # High-level

 The specification of the Client Hints is divided between the following specifications and proposals:

 <!-- I think this could go higher level, and talk more about verbs/why and less about nouns/what -->